materialscloud/materials-zone-api-examples/examples/parser_api_examples/README.md

 - Python 3.13+
 - A valid API key for the MaterialsZone REST API

-## 🚀 What the Script Does
+## 🚀 What the main Script Does

-This example walks you through the all options of using the MaterialsZone parser APIs.

-1. **Gets all parsers your organization can currently access** for the user whose API-key you've used.
+This example creates a parser for you to use.

-2. **Creates a new parser** with a specific configuration.
+1. **Creates a new parser** with the parser configuration defined in the top of the file.
-3. **Partially updates the parser you've created**, only the fields you send are updated.
-4. **Gets the parser you've created**.
-5. **Deletes the parser you've created**.

 ## 📦 Setup Instructions